CREATIVE NEPALI COOKING WITH TULSI REGMI

 Shrimp Bhutuwa (Nepali Stir-Fried Shrimp)

-(Nepali Spicy Grilled Shrimp Saut?ed in Chiles)
+Grilled Shrimp Sautéed in Chiles)

 Lapsi Shrimp Tarkari